Canine Tricuspid Valve Dysplasia (TVD)

 Surgery

-In some cases, surgery may be necessary to repair or replace the affected valve.
+In some cases, surgery will be necessary to repair or replace the affected valve.
 Surgery is typically recommended for dogs with severe TVD that are not responding to medical treatment.

 Preventing for Canine Tricuspid Valve Dysplasia (TVD)

-There is no known way to prevent TVD in dogs.
+There is no known way to prevent TVD.
 It’s important to have your dog screened for heart disease during routine veterinary visits.

 Early diagnosis and treatment can help improve the life of affected dogs.